You are here

 The course is for people working in health care settings, academic environments, industry and governmental and non-governmental organisations who wish to achieve a basic understanding of, and be able to interpret, cost effectiveness analyses in the context of infectious diseases, with particular focus on HIV.
 It will be assumed that participants have no prior knowledge of cost effectiveness analysis.

 - Principles of economic evaluation of health care programmes

 - Basic aspects of infectious disease modelling

 - The use and role of economic evaluations in helping to make decisions, with particular regard to infectious diseases

 The course will be led by Dr Valentina Cambiano and Professor Andrew Phillips from UCL Institute for Global Health.
-In addition, specific sessions will be led by Dr Loveleen Bansi (UCL), Professor John Cairns (LSHTM), Dr Tim Colbourn (UCL), Dr Alec Miners (LSHTM), Dr Jasmina Panovska-Griffith (UCL), Dr Elena Pizzo (UCL), Paul Revill (University of York), Dr Alison Rodger (UCL) and Professor Mark Sculpher (University of York).
+In addition, specific sessions will be led by Professor John Cairns (LSHTM), Dr Tim Colbourn (UCL), Dr Alec Miners (LSHTM), Dr Jasmina Panovska-Griffith (UCL), Dr Elena Pizzo (UCL), Paul Revill (University of York), Dr Alison Rodger (UCL) and Professor Mark Sculpher (University of York).
 The course will be interactive and informal.

 In order to maintain a low participant to tutor ratio, attendee numbers will be limited.